pivotal/docs-tap/troubleshooting-tap/troubleshoot-using-tap.md

 ## <a id='no-live-information'></a> "No live information for pod with ID" error

-After deploying Tanzu Application Platform workloads, the Tanzu Application Platform GUI shows a "No live information for pod with ID" error.
+After deploying Tanzu Application Platform workloads, Tanzu Application Platform GUI shows a "No live information for pod with ID" error.

 **Explanation**